 • Cleaning a room

-• Changing oil in a car
+• Changing the oil in a car

 • Strapping down a truck